 Because if you have convinced a large enough number of people to consume your content, then the marketing people of some sort of brand or corporation will trust you to sell their product.
 And that’s how you make money.

-I don’t feel it real.
+I don’t feel it is real.
 Probably, because it never was, and all these friends we have on social media networks are not our friends.
-They might know a lot about us, because we publish everything and make it easy for actually anyone all kinds of different aspects of our lives, but they don’t care.
+They might know a lot about us because we publish everything and make it easy for actually anyone all kinds of different aspects of our lives, but they don’t care.

 That’s just how it is.
-But, when I say connection, I’m talking about a deeper connection, the one you form with someone who you used to live together or play in mud when you were children.
-Someone with whom you lived several life experiences and usually whom you share a few opinions.
+But, when I say connection, I’m talking about a deeper connection, the one you form with whom you used to live together or play in mud when you were children.
+Someone with whom you lived several life experiences and usually with whom you share a few opinions.

 The thing is that more and more things are happening on social media today, and even if you want to avoid it or live without it, you would end up being isolated from the rest of the world, and that’s not what we are after.

 I’m talking about social skills, human interaction, personal growth, live values and perspectives, goals, principles, and basically everything you need to know and experience to become a happy and mentally healthy adult.
-If you want to speak about the truth about social media, then we have to speak about all of these.
+If you want to tell the truth about social media, then we have to speak about all of these.

 It’s all there.
 But not how we know it would benefit us, but how it used to be the TV before the internet was invented.
 Remember those days?
 We were sitting days in a row to watch whatever it was on, just because it existed.

 Aside from watching cartoons when I was in primary school, which helped me to learn English, I can’t really remember anything from those times.
 My mind goes blank.
-I, most probably, wasted some days and probably years, slowly killing my brain, by not feeding it something to induce creativity, but to kill it.
+I, most probably, wasted some days and probably years, slowly killing my brain by not feeding it something to induce creativity but to kill it.

-As with the example of the television, some aspects of it should be regulated.
+As with the example of television, some aspects of it should be regulated.
 Way more than they are today.
 Because today, basically, they follow you around the web, no matter where you go, and the first chance they get, they try to sell you stuff.
 But not just any stuff.
 Something you like or look for.

-And by now, most of us, the internet obsessed crowd, have figured it out.
+And by now, most of us, the internet-obsessed crowd, have figured it out.
 We need others to like us.
 I mean, the online version of us, and then we use their attention to create an income.
 Theoretically, that’s how it works.

-Of course, some must remain the ones to consume, because otherwise, this entire theory would collapse.
+Of course, some must remain the ones to consume because otherwise, this entire theory would collapse.
 But among these is where the struggle gets real.
 We don’t admit it, but we want out.
 I want out.
 I am frustrated and tired of this game of social media.

 I really try to educate myself not to expect something in return for what I have and want to offer, but as days pass, I can’t see too many ways out of this.
 Either my content is completely crap, or I am getting what I offered.
-Usually, you’re getting less.
-If you really want to count the numbers.
+Usually, you’re getting less if you really want to count the numbers.

-If I don’t put in the hours, the effort, my creativity in, it’s like dumping a shit in the middle of the road and everyone else will just go around it.
+If I don’t put in the hours, the effort, the creativity, it’s like dumping shit in the middle of the road, and everyone else will just go around it.
 And life goes on.
-You wither commend on other people’s things or you don’t exist.
+You either comment on other people’s things, or you don’t exist.

-I don’t like to compare, especially myself, but I’ve seen others and their craft sucks big time compared to mine.
+I don’t like to compare, especially myself, but I’ve seen others, and their craft sucks big time compared to mine.
 So what’s the matter?
-Do I really such?
-Do I still need to learn more about how the games of social media works?
+Do I really suck?
+Do I still need to learn more about how the games of social media work?

 I don’t care about the truth about social media.
 I’m not waiting for anything special to happy to be happy with myself.
-I am happy right now, and if something doesn’t help me containing this state or it alters my happy vibes, I just get away from it.
+I am happy right now, and if something doesn’t help me contain this state or it alters my happy vibes, I just get away from it.
 Life’s too short to spend my hours on Instagram.

-Instagram will one day become the next mySpace or Hi5.
-My time will be used to serve me better, in the future.
-Investing it in something meant to die at some point, it’s just stupid.
+Instagram will one day become the next MySpace or Hi5.
+My time will be used to serve me better in the future.
+Investing it in something meant to die at some point.
+It’s just stupid.
 That’s the truth about social media.